miejas/Macintosh-Portable-4-MB-Memory-Expansion/README.md

 ## Logisim
 As mentioned, this file describes the address decoding and chip select logic.
 It is relatively simple, but I'll try to explain it here too.

 The memory module shares address space with the 1 MB onboard memory.
-That memory uses the first 20 bits of the address (A0 to A19).
+That memory uses the first 19 bits of the address space (A1 to A19).
 So "our" memory must not drive the bus, unless A20 or A21 as active.
 And since the memory module is limited to 4 MB (or 22 bits of address space), it should NOT drive the bus when A22 of A23 are active (since that could be used by something else).
 This decision process is linked to the nRAM_ENA line (RAM_ENABLE* in the KiCad project).
 This line also disables much of the chips on the PCB.

 The chip selection and mode (read or write) process is driven by four values:
 * A21: selects the chip colum (U10+U11 or U12+U13)
 * nLDS and nUDS: select the chip bank (U10+U12 or U11+U13 or both) to output either 8 bits or 16 bits of data
 * RW: toggles the OE or WE pins on all the chips at once

-Address lines A0 to A20 go directly to the SRAM, as well as the data lines.
+Address lines A1 to A20 go directly to the SRAM, as well as the data lines.

 ## KiCad
 Again, a relatively simple schematic.
 It is divided into 4 hierachical pages according to the different functions of the module.
 A warning when reading the decoding logic: KiCad (on my PC at least) does not have OR gates, but since they come in the same package as NOT gates, I've selected those in stead.
 But I'm really using OR gates, so the Logisim file is leading.